 - Market Trend.
 If you've configured a strategy, the market trend will be automatically updated.
 You can set it manually yourself as well.

 - Output.
-For every Hopper type essential!
-This is the place where you're Hopper is "speaking" to you.
+This is the place where your Hopper is "speaking" to you.
 It will tell you if it encounters any errors or problems.

 And this is it!
-Many steps and options, right?
-Don't let them scare you, most of them are very optional and for particular needs.
-In fact, to start market making, you would just need to select your exchange and the market you would like to trade.
+Don't let the steps and options scare you, most of them are very optional and for particular needs.
+In fact, to start Market-Making, you would just need to select your exchange and the market you would like to trade.

 A whole range of possibilities that you can automate with a Hero subscription.
 Start trading crypto automatically to trade any cryptocurrency, any time.